Aftnet/EasyCrud/README.md

 - (Opt-in) Automatic partial update handling: when calling update methods, if properties of the input method are not specified, the API will not modify the corresponding model properties
 - Unit tests for all the above functionality.

+##Installation

+The framework's individual components are available as [NuGet packages](https://www.nuget.org/packages?q=EasyCrud).

+Install either via Visual studio's UI or the command line package manager like so

+'''
+PM> Install-Package EasyCrud
+'''

 ##How to use

 ###Reference assemblies